TomorrowWontExist/MintingStationDApp/README.md

 git remote -v
 npm run deploy

-You should now havae a 2nd branch in your Repo named gh-pages.
+You should now have a 2nd branch in your Repo named gh-pages.

 git add --all // git add .
 git commit -m "<message/description>"